takuseno/d3rlpy/README.md

 ## Contributions
 Any kind of contribution to d3rlpy would be highly appreciated!
 Please check the [contribution guide](CONTRIBUTING.md).

-The release planning can be checked at [milestones](https://github.com/takuseno/d3rlpy/milestones).

 ## Community
 | Channel | Link |